We are beginning to roll out food waste collections across Exeter

 At the moment we cannot provide information on when the service will be rolled out into different areas of the city.

-We are committed to introducing food waste collections across Exeter, but each new phase will require a new vehicle and crew and we are introducing this service in the middle of a national shortfall in HGV drivers.
+We are committed to introducing food waste collections across Exeter, but each new phase will require additional resources and we are introducing this service in the middle of a national shortfall in HGV drivers.

-Protecting our ability to provide our current recycling and rubbish collection service without disruption is a priority under these circumstances.
+Protecting our ability to provide our core recycling and rubbish collection service without disruption is a priority under these circumstances.
 It is therefore necessary to introduce our food waste service gradually.

 Please do not contact our small team by phone or by email with enquiries about when food waste collections will come to your street.